cscan/vue-excel-editor/README.md

 #### Select

 Click the row label to select the row.
-Component supports Excel-style which using shift-click and ctrl-click (Meta for OSX) combination to select multiple rows.
-You may also intereset in the free-select prop to select the multiple rows without holding the shift key.
+The component supports Excel-style which using Shift-click and Ctrl-click (Meta for OSX) combination to select multiple rows.
+You may also interested in the free-select prop to select the multiple rows without holding the shift key.

 ![Select](https://i.imgur.com/x0Lkwf8.png "Select")

 #### Multi-Update

-When user updates any cell during selecting multiple rows, all cells of the same column of those selected rows will be updated.
+When the user updates any cell during select multiple rows, all cells of the same column of those selected rows will be updated.

 ![Multi-Update](https://i.imgur.com/iFSPxDQ.png "Multi-Update")